muggy8/tensura-tl/v9/1_intermission_en.md

 But, if the feared daemon worked as referee ――― so it would give a huge-gap and would make impression on him better even a little.

 "Sorry but I'd like you to be the referee.
-Since champ Masayuki, Geld and Gobta participate, I don't think hobgoblin is fit to be referee."
+Since champ Masayuki, Geld and Gobuta participate, I don't think hobgoblin is fit to be referee."

 "Kufufufu, please leave it to me!"